tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/快速入门/一分钟集成 SDK/快速集成(Android)_intl_en.md

 You can use Gradle to automatically load the AAR file or manually download the AAR file and import it into your project.

 ### Method 1.
 Automatic loading (aar)
-The TRTC SDK has been released to the JCenter repository, and you can configure Gradle to download updates automatically.
+The TRTC SDK has been released to the mavenCentral repository, and you can configure Gradle to download updates automatically.
 Simply use Android Studio to open the project that needs to be integrated with the SDK ([TRTCScenesDemo](https://github.com/tencentyun/LiteAVClassic/tree/master/Android/TRTCScenesDemo) is used as an example in this document), and then modify the `app/build.gradle` file in three simple steps to complete SDK integration:
 ![](https://main.qcloudimg.com/raw/47b8e9f7ee41895a479334f16dd50a12.png)